dwave-examples/job-shop-scheduling-cqm/README.md

 14   4   4   4   1   2   13   1   8    5
 4    0   0   4   0   0   8    5   4    0
 ```
 where each row represents a job.
-The odd columns are machine numbers with the
+The odd columns are start time of using
-processing duration in even columns.
-For each job (row) first pair from the left
+a machine with the processing duration in even columns.
+For each job (row)
-uses machine 0, second pair uses machine 1 and so forth.
+first pair from the left uses machine 0, second pair uses machine 1 and so forth.

 The following graphic is an illustration of this solution.